kintone-labs/kintone-ui-component/CONTRIBUTING.md

 ## For Contributors

 Contributions are always welcome!
+If you have discovered a bug or have a feature request, [please create an issue on GitHub](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose).
+Pull requests are also welcome when you find trivial bugs or typos.

-We are welcome~ PR, [issue](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose), etc~.
+We use English for all commit messages, code comments, issues, pull requests.

-Here is how to develop and explanation for the command option we provide~.
+Here is how to develop and the explanation of the command options we provided.
 For each v1(branch:master) and v0(branch:v0_dev)

 ## For v1